ripienaar/free-for-dev/README.md

   * [huggingface.co](https://huggingface.co) - Build, train and deploy NLP models for Pytorch, TensorFlow, and JAX.
 Free up to 30k input characters/mo.
   * [vatcheckapi.com](https://vatcheckapi.com) - Simple and free VAT number validation API.
 500 free requests per month.
   * [numlookupapi.com](https://numlookupapi.com) - Free phone number validation API - 100k free requests / month.
+  * [dog-api](https://kinduff.github.io/dog-api/) - This is the Dog API and it provides dog facts as a service dogdog 🐶.
+  * [cat-api](https://thecatapi.com/) - A public service API all about Cats, free to use when making your fancy new App, Website or Service.

 **[⬆ back to top](#table-of-contents)**